Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Details on experiments

 \subsection{Astroparticle: Pierre Auger Observatory}

-The Pierre Auger Observatory~\cite{PierreAuger:2015eyc} is located in Malargüe, Argentina, at an atmospheric depth of $880\,\rm{g}/\rm{cm}^2$.
-It is the world's largest observatory for detecting ultra-high-energy cosmic rays and has been operating successfully for 20~years.
-Its hybrid design consists of a Surface Detector (SD) array of 1660 water Cherenkov tanks arranged in a triangular grid with a baseline of $1.5\,$km, covering an area of $3000\,\text{km}^2$.
-The Fluorescence Detector (FD)~\cite{Abraham:2009pm} complementing the SD consists of four telescope sites, each with 6 telescopes, at the periphery of the Observatory overlooking the SD at elevation angles ranging from $0^\circ$ to $30^\circ$.
+The Pierre Auger Observatory~\cite{PierreAuger:2015eyc} is located in Malargüe, Argentina, at an atmospheric depth of $880\,\rm{g/cm}^2$.
+It is the world's largest observatory for the detection of ultra-high-energy cosmic rays and has been operating successfully for almost 20 years.
+The hybrid design of the Observatory consists of a Surface Detector (SD) array of 1660 water Cherenkov tanks arranged in a triangular grid with a baseline of 1.5\,km, covering an area of $3000\,\text{km}^2$.
+It is complemented by the Fluorescence Detector (FD)~\cite{Abraham:2009pm}, which consists of four telescope sites, each with 6 telescopes, at the periphery of the Observatory overlooking the SD at elevation angles from $0^\circ$ to $30^\circ$.
 Another set of three telescopes (High Elevation Telescopes; HEAT) extends the elevation range to $60^\circ$ above the horizon.
 Buried muon detectors made of plastic scintillator slabs provide additional clean information about air-shower muons.